zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   * Basic access authentication
   * JSON with user credentials

-The response to the request is an empty body and a token in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
+When successfully authenticated, the response to the request is an empty body and a token in a secure `HttpOnly` cookie named `apimlAuthenticationToken`, otherwise it returns a 401 status code.

 The `/query` endpoint allows to validate the token and retrieves the information associated with the token.
 The query request requires the token in one of the following formats:
   * Cookie named `apimlAuthenticationToken`
   * Bearer authentication

-The response to the request is a JSON object, which contains information associated with the token.
+When successfully authenticated, the response to the request is a JSON object, which contains information associated with the token, otherwise it returns a 401 status code.

 #### z/OSMF Authentication Provider